- High Desert School

 The vision of those who created these standards is for all students to be involved in physical education and to have fun while moving.
 Students who participate in quality physical education programs receive a variety of benefits, including:

-- an improved understanding of the importance of maintaining a health lifestyle;
+• an improved understanding of the importance of maintaining a healthy lifestyle;

 Physical Education Methods of Assessment: